Introduction video

 Childhood Trauma - Module 2: Nurturing Healing with Trauma-Informed Approaches

-This module not only equips counsellours to recognise and address childhood trauma, but will also assist parents, caregivers and educators to help traumatised children (aged birth to 13 years) heal in the context of everyday life.
+This module not only equips counsellors to recognise and address childhood trauma, but will also assist parents, caregivers and educators to heal traumatised children (aged birth to 13 years) with trauma-informed tools and techniques in the context of everyday life.

 R 750 (Inc. Vat)